orangekame3/tftarget/README.md

 ## Usage

 ```
-tftarget --help                                                          ✔
+$tftarget --help
-A longer description that spans multiple lines and likely contains
-examples and usage of using your application.
-For example:

-Cobra is a CLI library for Go that empowers applications.
+tftarget is a CLI library for Terraform plan/apply with target option.
-This application is a tool to generate the needed files
-to quickly create a Cobra application.
+You can interactivity select resource to plan/appply with target option.

 Usage:
   tftarget [command]

 Available Commands:
-  apply       Create a Terraform apply
+  apply       Terraform apply, interactively select resource to apply with target option
   completion  Generate the autocompletion script for the specified shell
   help        Help about any command
-  plan        Create a Terraform plan
+  plan        Terraform plan, interactively select resource to plan with target option

 Flags:
   -h, --help      help for tftarget